-The key to music improvisation is not necessarily knowing the instrument or music theory really well, it is more about courage and attitude.
-If musicians have the courage to improvise, it is important to know that sometimes it will go wrong, but carry on and get comfortable with it in different scenarios.
+The key to music improvisation is not necessarily knowing the instrument or music theory well, it is more about courage and attitude.
+If musicians dare to improvise, it is important to know that sometimes it will go wrong, but carry on and get comfortable with it in different scenarios.

 How To Improvise On Guitar

 When learning guitar, it’s highly unlikely that anyone would start with improvisation unless they were born as a genius like Hendrix or Satriani.
 Hendrix even took it as far as playing with his mouth!
 Traditionally, artists start with learning where the strings and notes are and then move on to strumming chords and a basic level of fingerpicking.
 Once the basics are down, improvisation on guitar relies on musicians having some kind of knowledge of the scales which can be improvised with.
 Once an artist has got that down, they can improvise quite a lot of different music.

 A key tip for music improvisation is to learn scales.
 Scales sound boring, but knowing a few basic scales means being able to improvise.
 A major scale can pretty much be improvised with notes from the corresponding major scale.
 So, for a C major, the C major scale would work for improvising.
 One key ‘cheat’ on guitar is learning the pentatonic scale.
 Either the minor or major pentatonic will work over most things!

 If a musician wants to play jazz, for example, learning jazz theory would be very useful because it is one of the more complicated and intricate genres to improvise in.
 Basic blues theory is easier to learn and implement, so it is up to each person just how far they want to take it.